tkrill18/Frogger/README.md

 # Frogger

-Emulation of the classic video game
+A C++ version of the classic video game frogger.